 To find out more about the curriculum our school is following please contact the school office or speak to your child’s class teacher.

-Reading success for every child is an IKB priority.
+Reading success for every child is a priority at IKB.

 Our reading skills, beginning in the EYFS and developing throughout KS1 and KS2, outline the skills children develop to understand what they are reading: